- About Us

 Get Movin’ With Mighty Moves is an 18-week school-based or child care-based program that aims to encourage physical activity and improve gross motor development in early childhood.

-We were unable to locate anypublications evaluating the effectiveness of the program.
+We were unable to locate any peer-reviewed publications evaluating the effectiveness of the program.
 The program was developed at the Colorado State University Department of Food Science and Human Nutrition.

 Get Movin’ With Mighty Moves is an 18-week program that has a guide and materials for teachers and child care providers to engage preschool-aged children in structured movement activities intended to increase physical fitness and gross motor skills.
 It was designed to compliment the developer’s Fun With New Foods* program which addresses picky eating.